cirlabs/vm/HOWTO.md

 How-to
 ------
-This guide will show you how to create a virtualbox virtual machine from scratch, install Xubuntu on it and bootstrap with all the latest and greatest software.
+This guide will show you how to create a virtualbox virtual machine from scratch, install Xubuntu on it and bootstrap it with all the latest and greatest software.

 ## Setup
 - Download and install VirtualBox and the Extensions